 We galloped over the green box thing-y.

 Then it was a straight gallop to the last jump, a wide table, aka another jump he’s never seen and another one I was worried about.

 P was pounding over the ground, flicking his ears at all the jumps and trying to figure out which one was ours.
 I probably could’ve pointed him at any one of them and he would’ve gone.
 But I got him locked onto ours and while he definitely peeked at it, he went right over and we were through the finish flags!

 You run into the woods shortly after the flags and P wasn’t about to stop so we circled like 5 times before he finally dropped to the trot.
 One of the volunteers was staring at us wide-eyed, and I had the feeling we’d had some speed faults.
 I said to the timer, “Feels like I just saw you,” and he said, “Yeah, definitely wasn’t that long ago.”
 So, oops.
 I mean, the course was only 300m/m and we were flying, no doubt.

 BUT.
 Besides the slight steering issues, P felt incredible.
 While there were times on course I thought that we were definitely going too fast for our division, I didn’t want to fight with him over speed.
 He was jumping the jumps, I’m not messing with a thing!
 So even if we got speed faults, they weren’t refusals and that’s what matters.
 P strutted back to the barn and I may or may not have shed a few tears on the way.

 And it turned out making him trot down the hill (vs jump the Prelim fence) was the best decision ever because we beat the speed fault time by 2 seconds!

-And finished on our dressage score for the FIRST TIME EVER!
+And finished on our dressage score!